 The Ngorongoro Crater is a surprisingly well-kept secret.
 For instance, how many people do you know who have been there?
 As mentioned earlier, one of the wonderful things about the crater is how close it is to so many other world-class attractions, like Kilimanjaro, Lake Manyara and Serengeti National Park.

 We’re in love with Ngorongoro Crater at Follow Alice and so we like nothing more than taking visitors there!
 We find clients often like to pair an Ngorongoro safari with a Kilimanjaro climb.
-If you’re interested in visiting this Garden of Eden in Tanzania, or would just like to know a little more, please give us a shout below and we’ll be in touch with you soon!

 Is it time to get your safari on??